-Here is the process for the teach-back preparation and presentation:
+Review the process for the teach-back preparation and presentation.

-- 1. You will be assigned a partner and a block of instruction. - 2.
-You will work tonight on your assignment.
-You are both expected to be active participants in the teach-back (each person must deliver part of the presentation).
-Your total presentation time should be no longer than 15 minutes. - 3.
+- 1. Each participant will be assigned a partner and a block of instruction. - 2.
+Participants will work tonight on their assignment.
+All participants are expected to be active participants in the teach-back.
+Each presentation should be no longer than 15 minutes. - 3.
 The teach-backs will be given tomorrow morning in groups of 10 (5 pairs).
-The participants that are not teaching will give you feedback on your presentation. - 4.
-After your presentation, the "audience" (eight other participants and an instructor) will complete a feedback checklist.
+The participants that are not teaching will give feedback on each presentation. - After your presentation, the "audience" (other participants and an instructor) will complete a feedback checklist.
 You will be given the written checklists.
 The audience will also give you feedback orally.